American Flagg!: Characters

+Collected editions

-Collected editionsAmerican Flagg's first nine issues were released by First in a series of trade paperbacks, but after the collapse of First they went quickly out of print.
+American Flagg's first nine issues were released by First in a series of trade paperbacks, but after the collapse of First they went quickly out of print.
 Dynamic Forces and Image Comics announced a reprinting of the first twelve issues in both hardcover and paperback editions in 2004, but complications throughout the production process saw publication delayed until July 2008.
 This edition, entitled Howard Chaykin's American Flagg!
 Definitive Edition, Vol. 1 (ISBN 1-58240-983-8; signed and numbered, ISBN 1-58240-984-6; Titan Books, ISBN 1-84576-102-2), features the first 14 issues of the original First Comics series, an all-new Flagg! story written and drawn by Chaykin, and a foreword and afterword by Michael Chabon and Jim Lee, respectively.
 Dynamite Entertainment have also produced a hardcover collecting the prelude and the first twelve issues of American Flagg (ISBN 0-9749638-4-4).

 There is also a series of trade paperbacks: